yomidevs/yomitan-mecab-installer/README.md

 Some things to note:
 - If you try to run the installer for use on multiple browsers, it will not work.
 Only one browser can use the MeCab for Yomitan installation.
 - If you wish to use MeCab on another browser, close the browser that has MeCab for Yomitan installed.
 If you do not do this, you will get a `Permission denied` error when running the script.
+- If you ran the script but it displays `Could not connect to native MeCab component`, try to close and reopen your browser.
+If that does not work, try to run the script without the browser running.
+If you have any questions, you can contact me on Discord with the username starxeras.

 ![demo video](demo.gif)